bloominstituteoftechnology/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+The closure is after the curly brackets, and you can tell because those closing backets that face left are the closing brackets that end the function's definition.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+"Dan rolla a" will always be logged to the console and the roll itself (newRoll) will change.
 c.
-What is the lexical scope of `newRoll`?
+What is the lexical scope of `newRoll`? 'newRoll' is a const variable which means it is block-scoped which means the lexical scope of it pertains only in the function it was created, the 'personalDice' function.

 ### Task 3 - Stretch Goals